Below are the ingredients.

 Extra Thick Rolled Oats: The extra thick rolled oats give these bars more body and texture.
 They help make a thicker crust for the jam to sit on and provide a better and more rounded “mouth feel” with every bite.
 My preferred brand for this is Bob’s Red Mills.

 Unsalted Butter: I only use unsalted butter for baking and cooking!
 Don’t get me wrong; salted butter is quite delicious.
 However, I only use it for already baked and cooked items.
-In the baking process, you want FULL control over your addition of salt, and it needs to added in the correct place for optimal results.
+In the baking process, you want FULL control over your addition of salt, and it needs to be added in the correct place for optimal results.

 Toasted Coconut Granola: I am pretty obsessed with toasted coconut.
-The flavor profile goes marvelously with the other elements in these bars and adds an extra special pop of flavor.
+The flavor profile goes marvelously with the other elements in these bars and adds an extra special flavor.
 Additionally, most good granola has delicious seeds to add texture on top of the bars.
 One of my all-time favorite granolas is Backyards Toasted Coconut Granola.
 Get it and use it for this recipe…you can thank me later.

 Cooking Spray: I try to buy an organic brand and use this only for baking and NEVER for sautéing.
 It’s easy and efficient for quickly spraying baking pans or trays.
 However, I would never use it in the cooking process to replace the needed flavor profiles of liquid oil or butter.